 What They Do

-Hilltop Encanto, LLC (Hilltop) is an initiative of longtime San Diego developers Ito Girard & Associates and La Jolla MJ Management to bring forty-seven homes in the Hilltop Crossing project on the northeastern corner of Hilltop Drive and Euclid Avenue in the Encanto community of San Diego.
+Hilltop Crossing, from Hilltop Encanto, LLC (Hilltop), is an initiative of longtime San Diego developers Ito Girard & Associates and La Jolla MJ Management to bring forty-seven homes in the Hilltop Crossing project on the northeastern corner of Hilltop Drive and Euclid Avenue in the Encanto community of San Diego.

 Hilltop’s goal is to develop attainable homes for middle-income workforce families, also known as the “missing middle,” in order to help them build generational wealth through homeownership.